 What are we designing?
 Many designers start from the outside and work their way in, crafting the containers and framework before examining the information that users spend more time with.

 When you start designing from the inside out, you design with the user in mind.
 What they need to see immediately will gain prominence over what you want them to notice second.
 Navigation bars deserve less attention than the call to action, for example.

-A content inventory is an organized list, spreadsheet, or equivalent document containing all the elements relevant to the end user.
-A good inventory acts like a hierarchy of information divided into sections.
+A content inventory is an organized list, spreadsheet, or equivalent document containing all the elements relevant to the end-user.
+A good inventory acts as a hierarchy of information divided into sections.